corunet/mloadgen/README.md

 * **collection** : Collection where we want to insert documents.
 * **document** : Document in JSON format we want to insert.

-Document will be converte into BSON Document and inserted in the collection.
-Collection name is validated, if it is not in the server, the collection will not be created.
+Document will be converted into BSON Document and inserted in the collection.
+The collection name is validated, if it is not in the server, the collection will not be created.
 Just to avoid duplicated collections and missdirections.

 ![MLoadGen Sampler](/Mloadgen_sampler.png)